Beej126/BeejBlog/content/posts/2017-01-23-javascript-es7-async-wrappers-perfect-for-chrome-bookmarks-api.md

 ### Code Nugget:

-_I want to elaborate further on the very happily working Diigo solution, but for now just the basic async bits&#8230;_
+_I want to elaborate further on the very happily working Diigo solution, but for now just the basic async bits..._

     //
     //here's the wrapper